ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/venturing-and-sea-scouts/power-up/index.md

     * Electricity
     * Energy
     * Farm Mechanics
+    * Kayaking
     * Motorboating
     * Nuclear Science
     * Railroading
+    * Rowing
     * Small-Boat Sailing
     * Space Exploration
     * Truck Transportation
-3. Do ALL of the following.
+3. Do ALL the following.
     A. Using the requirements from the above list of STEM explorations:
         (1) Tell your counselor the energy source(s) used in these STEM explorations.
             {{#note type="counselor"}}Automotive Maintenance—Gasoline, diesel fuel, electric, blended gasoline, biodiesel, hybrid{{/note}}